News

 Unexpected Benefits of Prison Education

 More and more people are learning that prison education programs are instrumental in reducing crime and cutting down recidivism.
-It costs less to educate prisoners (both in and out of prisons, which ultimately leads to lower incarceration rates) than to house offenders in the federal prison system, making education a key tax-reduction strategy as well.
+Educating prisoners (both in and out of prisons, which ultimately leads to lower incarceration rates) costs less than housing offenders in the federal prison system, making education a key tax-reduction strategy.
+However, the benefits of prison

 Read More »